 The following reflections are based on the Gospel reading for the Fourth Sunday after Assumption, Eve of the Fast of the Holy Cross:

 Not Only Our Mouth and Ears

-If you have ever witnessed a baptism in the Armenian Church you will recall when the priest anoints nine parts of the body of the person being baptized with holy muron as seals of incorruptible heavenly gifts, the point at which the newly baptized receives and is sealed with the Holy Spirit (Ephesians 1:13-14).
+If you have ever witnessed a baptism in the Armenian Church you will recall when the priest anoints nine parts of the body of the person being baptized with holy muron as seals of incorruptible heavenly gifts.
+This is the point at which the newly baptized receives and is sealed with the Holy Spirit (Ephesians 1:13-14).
 This is referred to as chrismation, one of the three parts making up the one sacrament of Baptism (the other two parts being immersion in water and sharing Holy Communion for the first time).
 After anointing each of the nine parts of the newly baptized, the priest prays the following:

 - The forehead: “Sweet ointment in the name of Jesus Christ is poured upon you as a seal of incorruptible heavenly gifts.”

 - The eyes: “This seal in the name of Jesus Christ enlighten your eyes, that you may never sleep unto death.”